DCC-Lab/PyHardwareLibrary/README-USB.md

 by Prof. Daniel Côté, Ph.D., P. Eng., dccote@cervo.ulaval.ca, http://www.dcclab.ca

 You are here because you have an interest in programming hardware devices, and the communication with many of them is through the Universal Serial Bus, or USB.
-The USB standard is daunting to non-expert for many reasons: it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or may not even appear necessary.
-In addition, because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. Therefore, when you are just trying to understand serial communications for your problem ("*I just want to send a command to my XYZ stage!*"), all this complexity becomes paralyzing.
+The USB standard is daunting to non-expert for many reasons:  because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. In addition, it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or may not even appear necessary.
+Therefore, when you are just trying to understand serial communications for your problem ("*I just want to send a command to my XYZ stage!*"), all this complexity becomes paralyzing.
+Of course, you don't always need to program everything from scratch, like we will do here: very often, manufacturers will provide a Python Software Development Kit (or SDK) with all the work done for you. **If it exists, use it.** However, we assume here that either such an SDK is not available or you simply want to learn how they are made.
+We could always sweep everything under the rug, but you are currently reading this document, so it is assumed you want to understand the details.
 I hope to help you understand better from the perspective of a non-expert.

-Of course, you don't always need to program everything from scratch, like we will do here: very often, manufacturers will provide a Python Software Development Kit (or SDK) with all the work done for you.
-If it exists, use it.
-However, we assume here that either such an SDK is not available or you simply want to learn how they are made.

 ## Inspecting USB devices